 What GPU do you need?

-The latest graphics cards on the Nvidia series are the newest RTX 30-series cards, from the RTX 3060 Max-Q through the RTX 3080.
-On the AMD front, there's the Radeon RX 5000M series, which consists of the RX 5500M for budget systems, up to the RX 6700M and 6800M for mainstream and premium systems, as well as the top-of-the-line RX 6850M XT. for more performance.
+The latest graphics cards on the Nvidia series are the newest RTX 30-series cards, from the RTX 3050 through the RTX 3080 Ti.
+On the AMD front, there's the Radeon RX 6000M series, which consists of the RX 6300M for budget systems, up to the RX 6700M and 6800M for mainstream and premium systems, as well as the top-of-the-line RX 6850M XT. for more performance.
 We are, however, expecting a new range of AMD discrete GPUs to hit laptops later this year.